Certificate in Data Science

 The Certificate in Data Science is jointly administered by the departments of Computer Science and Electrical and Computer Engineering.
 Learn more.

-Students lacking the prerequisites for these courses must complete those prerequisites as part of the certificate; these include Mathematics 32, 34, and 70, and Computer Science 11, 15, and 61.
-Data Science 205 may be taken in lieu of Computer Science 11 and 15.
+Students lacking the prerequisites for these courses must complete those prerequisites as part of the certificate; these include Mathematics 32, 34, and 70 or 72, Computer Science 11 and 15, and one of Computer Science 61 or Math 61 or 65.
+Data Science 204 or EE 200 may be taken in lieu of Computer Science 11 and 15.

 Upon successful completion of certificate requirements with grades of B- or better, the student may either receive the certificate or apply for admission to the Master of Science in Data Science (MSDS) program.
 If accepted to the MSDS program, all graduate credits earned toward the certificate with a grade of B- or better may be transferred to apply toward MSDS requirements.